Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Abstract

 \section{Abstract}

-Living systems have evolved to efficiently consume available energy sources using an elaborate circuitry of chemical reactions, which are puzzlingly restricted to specific chiral configurations.
-While autocatalysis is known to induce such chiral symmetry breaking, whether this might also arise in a more general class of non-autocatalytic chemical networks---by mere virtue of energy source exploitation---is a sensible yet underappreciated possibility.
-In this work, we examine this question within a model of randomly-generated complex chemical networks and show that chiral symmetry breaking may occur spontaneously and generically by harnessing energy sources from external environmental drives.
-Key to this transition are intrinsic fluctuations of achiral-to-chiral reactions and tight matching of system configurations to the environmental drive which, together, amplify and sustain diverged enantiomer distributions.
-The results thus demonstrate a generic mechanism in which energetic drives may give rise to homochirality in an otherwise totally symmetrical environment.
+\textsf{ {\setstretch{1.2} {\larger[0.5]\textbf{Abstract}\\ Living systems have evolved to efficiently consume available energy sources using an elaborate circuitry of chemical reactions which, puzzlingly, bear a strict restriction to asymmetric chiral configurations.
+While autocatalysis is known to promote such chiral symmetry breaking, whether a similar phenomenon may also be induced in a more general class of configurable chemical systems---via energy exploitation---is a sensible yet underappreciated possibility.
+This work examines this question within a model of randomly generated complex chemical networks.
+We show that chiral symmetry breaking may occur spontaneously and generically by harnessing energy sources from external environmental drives.
+Key to this transition are intrinsic fluctuations of achiral-to-chiral reactions and tight matching of system configurations to the environmental drives, which together amplify and sustain diverged enantiomer distributions.
+These asymmetric states emerge through steep energetic transitions from the corresponding symmetric states and sharply cluster as highly-dissipating states.
+The results thus demonstrate a generic mechanism in which energetic drives may give rise to homochirality in an otherwise totally symmetrical environment, and from an early-life perspective, might emerge as a competitive, energy-harvesting advantage.}} }

-\section{Introduction}
+\section{\sb{Introduction}}